chiru-13/KokoroBot/README.md

 - `requirements.txt`: List of dependencies required for the project.
 - `.env`: Environment file containing the Gemini API key.
 - `model_f.h5`: Model that helps to detect emotion.
+-  `kokorobot.pdf`: Contains the detailed report of chatbot

 ## Installation